Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Introduction

 This paper is organized as follows.
-Section~\ref{sec:prob_formulation} formulates the continuous hedging problem for variable annuities, and reformulates it to the discrete and Markov setting.
-Section~\ref{sec:RL_approach} discusses the RL approach in hedging variable annuities and provides a self-contained review of RL, particularly policy gradient methods.
-Section~\ref{results} presents the main results as already outlined in this introduction.
-This paper finally concludes in Section~\ref{sec:conclusion}.
+Section \ref{sec:prob_formulation} formulates the continuous hedging problem for variable annuities, reformulates it to the discrete and Markov setting, and motivates as well as outlines the two-phase RL approach.
+Section \ref{sec:RL_approach} discusses the RL approach in hedging variable annuities and provides a self-contained review of RL, particularly the PPO, which is a TD policy gradient method, while Section \ref{sec:online_learning} presents the implementation details of the online learning phase.
+Sections \ref{sec:baseline_results} and \ref{sec:illustrative} revisit the illustrative example in the training and online learning phases respectively.
+Section \ref{sec:assumption_practice} collates the assumptions of utilizing the two-phase RL approach for hedging contingent claims, as well as their implications in practice.
+This paper finally concludes and comments on future directions in Section~\ref{sec:conclusion}.